HowTo: pxlBlck - build pxlDigit_clock with the pxlDigit PCB

 3xM3 thread insert Buy at Amazon

-1xELEGOO ABS-Like 3D Drucker Resin Buy at Amazon
+1xELEGOO ABS-Like 3D Printer Resin Buy at Amazon

 1xKeber Buy at Amazon